ktye/iv/GOALS.md

 - #1: Build the smallest APL machine.
 Small with respect to m³

 # COMPATIBILITY
-- The goal is to be mostly compatible to APL2/Dyalog core language substracting nested arrays
+- The compatibility goal is to be mostly conforming to APL2/Dyalog core language substracting nested arrays
 - The parser adds some more restrictions
   - function variables have to be lowercase: `f←+/`, nouns are uppercase
   - lambdas (dfns) exist but no user defined operators directly in APL (go extension can define operators)